How does a baby’s skin color evolve and what determines the final skin color? And how do we handle peoples’ views of our

 Let’s empower each other to focus on the inner and outer beauty of our children no matter the color of their skin!

 My baby is 4 months old.
 At birth, she had a fair color but within 2 months my baby’s complexion is getting darker.
 Why has my baby’s skin color changed so much and is there anything I can do to make her fair again?

 (Giridih, Jharkhand, India)

 What a beautiful baby girl you have!
 Congratulations!

 Regarding her skin color, it is completely normal that your baby’s complexion is becoming darker with age.
-Most babies are relatively fair, even pink when newborn, but depending on race and genes, the baby’s skin then changes during the first year to its real color.
+Most babies are relatively fair when newborn, but depending on race and genes, the baby’s skin then changes during the first year to its real color.
 So there is no need to worry at all!

 I would guess since you are from India, that you are affected by the idea that fair is in some way better than dark.
-The best you can do is try to ignore these old traditions that say absolutely nothing about the qualities of your daughter.
+The best you can do is try to ignore these old traditions as your baby’s skin color says absolutely nothing about the qualities of your daughter.
 Our children need us to love them just the way they are; not wishing for them to be something else.

 Also, there isn’t much you can do about it.
 I know there are old recommendations to massage babies with milk powder, for example, to make the skin fair, but that doesn’t help at all; these recommendations are all pure myths.